Kentville Research and Development Centre

 Search Research projects from the Kentville Research and Development Centre to learn more about what we do.

-The Kentville RDC supports innovative research, development, technology and knowledge transfer activities related to the following AAFC Science Sector Strategies:
+The Kentville RDC carries out innovative research, development, technology and knowledge transfer activities in support of the AAFC's Strategic Plan for Science.

 Meet our Scientists